tomysshadow/YAMosse/README.md

 **IMPORTANT:** this application requires Python 3.10 64-bit or newer.

-YAMosse is an easy to use interface for Tensorflow's [YAMNet](https://github.com/tensorflow/models/tree/master/research/audioset/yamnet) model, written in Python.
+YAMosse is an easy to use interface for TensorFlow's [YAMNet](https://github.com/tensorflow/models/tree/master/research/audioset/yamnet) model, written in Python.
 It can be used to identify the timestamps of specific sounds, or create a transcript of the sounds in a sound file.
 For example, you could use it to tell which parts of a sound file contain music, or which parts contain speech.
 It could be used to annotate a collection of sounds, or as part of an automatically generated caption system.
 You can use it as a GUI or use it on the command line.

 YAMosse has been tested on Windows 10 and on Ubuntu 24.04 LTS.
 It is recommended that you have at least 8 GB of RAM.